Why You Should Be Using Supported PHP Versions

 - The developer or agency might be stuck between a rock and a hard place when dealing with a client and other 3rd party applications they are unwilling to spend resources on updating.

-However, with all that being said, it is still not an excuse to run on a version of PHP that is out of date, not supported, and actually could be slowing your WordPress site down.
+However, with all that being said, it is still not an excuse to run on PHP versions that are out of date, not supported, and actually could be slowing your WordPress site down.
+The good news is that there is some progress being made.
+Jordi Boggiano, co-founder of Private Packagist, puts together a report each year on PHP usage statistics.
+And as you can see below, there is some movement forward.
+This is of course just a sample subset of Composer installs, but still interesting to see the changes.

 Reasons Why You Should Update PHP Versions